How to Rehydrate a Dehydrated Sourdough Starter

 - Use unbleached, unenriched, organic flour for the best health benefits.
 (This is optional.)
 Good quality flour brands: King Arthur, Bob's Red Mill, and Kirkland.

 - Make sure the lid on your starter jar is not too tight.
-The starter will start to release gas and a tightly sealed container could burst.
+The starter will release gas, and a tightly sealed container could burst.
 Tighten the lid all the way shut, then turn it back half a turn.
-The goal is to keep bad bacteria out to prevent mold but also allow the gases to be released.
+The goal is to keep bad bacteria out and prevent mold but also allow the gases to be released.

 - Be patient.
 Starters may reactivate in as little as 3 days or as long as 1 week depending on its environment.

-- The starter is ready to bake with when it's bubbling and doubles in size within 4-6 hours after a feeding.
+- The starter is ready to use in a recipe when it's bubbling and peaks (or doubles in size) within 4-6 hours after a feeding.
 Note: It will fall after it rises; this is normal.

 Day 1: